Curaçao

 Netherlands Antillean guilder (ƒ)

-Curaçao,[a] officially the Country of Curaçao (Dutch: Land Curaçao;[10] Papiamentu: Pais Kòrsou),[11][12] is a Lesser Antilles island in the southern Caribbean Sea, specifically the Dutch Caribbean region, about 65 km (40 mi) north of Venezuela.
-It is a constituent country of the Kingdom of the Netherlands.[13]
+Curaçao,[a] officially the Country of Curaçao (Dutch: Land Curaçao;[10] Papiamentu: Pais Kòrsou),[11][12] is a constituent island country within the Kingdom of the Netherlands in the southern Caribbean Sea, specifically the Dutch Caribbean region, about 65 km (40 mi) north of Venezuela.

 British forces occupied Curaçao twice during the French Revolutionary and Napoleonic Wars but it was returned to Dutch rule.
 The abolition of slavery in 1863 led to economic shifts and migrations.
 Dutch remains the official language, though Papiamentu, English, and Spanish are widely spoken, reflecting the island's diverse cultural influences.
 Curaçao was formerly part of the Curaçao and Dependencies colony from 1815 to 1954 and later the Netherlands Antilles from 1954 to 2010, as Island Territory of Curaçao.[14][15][12]